beernardoc/ClosetConnect_v2/TPW_project_2_backend/README.md

 # ClosetConnect
-1st Project for TPW class 2023/2024
+Project for TPW class 2023/2024

 ## Project Description

-The project consists of a Django web application that allows users to shop/sell products that they do not want in their Closet anymore.
+The project encompasses a robust Django REST application designed to seamlessly handle incoming HTTP requests and execute server-side actions with efficiency.

 ## Functionalities